Live stage: improving the service

 As you iterate and improve different parts of your service, you may find the team size changes along with your need for specialist roles.

-Don’t disband your service team after you go live.
-You need a multidisciplinary team to continuously improve the service and respond to additional and changing needs from the service over time as it evolves.
+Don’t disband your service team after you go Live.
+You need a multidisciplinary team to continuously improve the service and respond to the changing needs of the users over time.

 You should also: